 - Powerful feelings of anxiety, restlessness, and/or irritability when unable to play.

 - Intense emotional outbursts when not allowed to play.

 - Cognitive and attention problems that affect academic performance.

-- Daydreaming about previous online activity.
+- Daydreaming about previous online gaming or activity.

 - Intense and restless anticipation of the next gaming session.